Erastuskanyatta/PHP-Yii2-Framework/index.md

 **`/assets`**: This directory consists of asset configurations.
 It has an `AppAsset.php` file, which contains the configurations of the CSS and the JAVASCRIPT.
 This is where we will be adding our CSS and JAVASCRIPT files.

 **`/controllers`**: Yii 2 Controller is written in this folder.
 Yii 2 takes the convention of <NameController> to name the controllers.
-For example, `UserController.php` is the name of the file containing `User` controllers.

 **`/models`**: In Yii 2, processing of data, and manipulating the values takes place here.
 In this directory, we have classes that link to the databases.
 Tables in databases and the models have one to one mapping.